Notre Dame Stadium: Touchdown Jesus

 The stadium is known for its view to the north of Touchdown Jesus, a nickname given to the large mural entitled The Word of Life by Millard Sheets of the resurrected Jesus.
 Installed in 1964 on the Hesburgh Library, the mosaic wall looms over the stadium.
 The mural's nickname is derived from Jesus' upraised arms, which are similar in appearance to the raised arms of a referee signifying a touchdown.
 The expansion of the stadium in the late 1990s partially obscured the view of the mural from the playing field.
 The Word of Life mural was a gift of Mr. and Mrs. Howard V. Phalin of Winnetka, Illinois.

 Campus Crossroads

 In January 2014, the university announced a $400 million enhancement of the stadium, the Campus Crossroads project.
-This expansion features three 8-story high buildings, on the west, south, and east sides of the stadium.
+This expansion features three 8-story buildings, on the west, south, and east sides of the stadium.
 The expansion added more than 750000 sqft of teaching, research, and performance space.
 The enhancement added new premium stadium seats.
 The three buildings are called the Duncan Student Center on the west, O'Neill Hall on the south, and Corbett Family Hall on the east.
 The project was completed in January 2018.
 The project was designed by the SLAM collective, with HOK design firm as a consultant.
 Barton Malow served as the design-build contractor.